 Leave the Allergens Outside

 Minimizing exposure to triggers is key.
 You can accomplish this by avoiding certain activities that bring allergens and pollen inside your home.
-These allergens also include weeds, grasses, smog, molds and dust mites.
-Pollen is more common in the the spring, while the rest traditionally affect us most throughout the summer months.
+Common allergens also include weeds, grasses, smog, molds and dust mites.
+Pollen is more common in the spring, while the rest traditionally affect us throughout the summer months.
 Here’s what you can do:

 - Don’t overwater indoor plants.
-This can cause mold growth, attract gnats and pests and kill the plants!
+This can cause mold growth and attract gnats and pests.
+(Plus, kill the plants!)

-- Avoid hanging your clothes outside to dry.
+- Avoid hanging clothes outside to dry.
 While it used to be a common habit, allergens easily stick to moist clothes and linens.

 - Try to change clothes and take a shower when you move from outdoors to inside for the night.
 It may seem daunting and tedious to do this every time, but if you want to avoid allergies, this is one of the best habits.

 - Take your shoes off before entering the home.
 This is a huge source control tip!
 Getting into the habit of taking shoes off year-round allows fewer pollutants to spread indoors.
-Simply leave shoes outside or take them off at the door prevents allergens from entering your space.
+Simply leave shoes outside or take them off at the door to prevent allergens from entering your space.

 - Close windows before you go to bed.
 Why?
-Average pollen counts are actually highest between 5-10 a.m.
+Average pollen counts are actually highest between 5 and 10 a.m.

 Combat Spring and Summer Allergies With Indoor Air Technology

 Your home should be a haven, free from allergens and air pollutants that affect indoor air quality.
-The thing is, whenever we open a door or window or go outside and come back in, allergens enter or attach themselves and spread in our indoor air.
+The thing is, whenever we open a window or go outside and come back in, allergens can enter.
 This is where IAQ technology and control solutions come into play to save the day.
-Here’s a brief description of what they are and how they help:
+Here’s a brief description of what they are and how they help.

-Central IAQ Monitor to Track Indoor Air Pollutants
+1. Central IAQ Monitor To Track Indoor Air Pollutants

 2. Humidity Control To Stop Allergens From Thriving